haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 From its definition we can see that `NonEmpty` requires the first element to be present.
-Despite its similarity to the sum constructor `|`, the `:|` constructor of `NonEmpty` is just a plane old binary constructor; just a fancy looking tuple!
+Despite its similarity to the sum constructor `|`, the `:|` constructor of `NonEmpty` is just a plane old binary constructor!
+Its the same as saying "you must provide the head and the rest of the list".

 This handles the partiality problem the exact opposite way as the `Maybe` solution.
 Instead of forcing the caller of the function to guard against